-NH 44, previously known as NH 7, is the longest highway in India, stretching over a remarkable distance of 4,112 kilometers.
-This extensive highway traverses the country from Srinagar in the north to Kanyakumari in the south, covering 11 states and connecting major cities and regions.
+NH 44 is the longest national highway in India.
+It is earlier known as NH 7.
+It covers a remarkable distance of 4,112 kilometers.
+This highway starts from Srinagar in the north to Kanyakumari in the south, covering 11 states and connecting major cities and states.

 NH 44 crosses through the following states: